mmr1909/score/docs/features/communication/ipc/architecture.rst

 The basic idea of the ipc binding concept is to use two main operating system facilities:

-1. Shared Memory[4]: Shall be used for the heavy lifting of data exchange [6]
+1. Shared Memory: Shall be used for the heavy lifting of data exchange
-2. Message Passing[5]: Shall be used as notification mechanism [7]
+2. Message Passing: Shall be used as notification mechanism

 We decided for this side channel since implementing a notification system via shared memory would include the usage of condition variables.
 These condition variables would require a mutex.
 This could lead to the situation that a malicious process could lock the mutex forever and thus destroy any event notification.
-In general we can say that any kind of notification shall be exchanged via message passing facilities [7].
+In general we can say that any kind of notification shall be exchanged via message passing facilities.
 The section :ref:`message_passing_facilities` below will go into more detail.

 The usage of shared memory has some implications.